author: Mieczysław Sowiński, MA

-“Efforts of the early Greek architects went solely towards the creation of a temple; The residential buildings of those times had a utility character, they were devoid of artistic aspirations. [...]
-They had little personal requirements; only the public buildings, not the private ones, were magnificent.
-They did not show off their riches and did not hide their poverty. " W. Tatarkiewicz, History of aesthetics.
-Ancient Aesthetics vol.1, Arkady, Warsaw 1988, p.
+“The efforts of the early Greek architects were solely in the direction of the temple; the residential buildings of those times were utilitarian and devoid of artistic aspirations. [...]
+They had little personal requirements; only public buildings were great, not private ones.
+They did not show off their wealth and did not hide their poverty.
+W. Tatarkiewicz, The history of aesthetics.
+Ancient aesthetics vol.1, Arkady, Warsaw 1988, p.
 35.

 You can quickly find the most popular websites by searching the web House designs single-family homes that can be purchased at a very affordable price.
 An original project costs twenty or even forty thousand zlotys, so it is not so easy to achieve, because few can afford to overcome such a financial barrier.
 Below I present computer drawings of the most frequently ordered designs of single-family houses, which we decide on because they are within our financial capabilities.